New Telehealth Merger: Grand Rounds and Doctor On Demand

 Grand Rounds orchestrates a wide range of services that will be optimized with the addition of Doctor On Demand

-Grand Rounds provides a wide variety of employee benefits guidance and patient care services for employers and other organizations to support their membership.
+Grand Rounds provides a wide variety of employee benefits guidance and patient care services for employers and other organizations to support their employees, dependents or membership.
 They also collaborate with employee benefits consulting firms to help them provide better value to their clients.

-Consumers and patients need help understanding their healthcare plan benefits and need assistance to gain access to quality healthcare professionals that ideally meet their needs; Grand Rounds excels in providing this support.
+Consumers and patients need help understanding their healthcare plan benefits and often require assistance to gain access to quality healthcare professionals that ideally meet their needs; Grand Rounds excels in providing this support.

 Grand Rounds contracts with various healthcare provider organizations to source a variety of medical and behavioral professionals including advanced care specialists to meet the needs of their patient and consumer customers.
 This is one of the core elements of their referral practices.